 In this part of the side panel, you can control which columns to be displayed for each sample.
-Initially this is the Expression values and the Present call.
+Initially this is the all the columns in the samples.

 If you have performed normalization or transformation (see sections 20.2.3 and 20.2.2, respectively), the normalized and transformed values will also appear.